When creating a seating chart for your upcoming event, there are a few things to keep in mind regarding functionality:

 When using an iOS device to sell tickets at your event, you cannot choose individual seats with the app (this includes standard and ADA seats).
 The seats will be assigned by "best available" in each section.

-- Similarly, if your ticket buyer is using a mobile device (phone, iPod, tablet) the default setting of your the mobile browser will not allow one choose individual seats.
+- Similarly, if your ticket buyer is using a mobile device or tablet the default setting of your the mobile browser will not allow one choose individual seats.
 The seats will be assigned by "best available" in each section.
 However, if you engage the Desktop version of the event page from your mobile browser's settings, you can chose your own seats.
 Below are screen shots from Safari and Chrome which highlights how to switch to the desktop version of the event page:

 Safari on iOS